UPAC REQUESTOR HANDBOOK

 UPAC may fund up to a total of $5,000.00 towards travel requests per organization (recognized or non-recognized) as defined by the UPAC Requestor Handbook, per academic year.
 UPAC may fund up to a total of $500.00 towards travel requests per independent requestor, per academic year.

-Students are eligible for UPAC funding for up to three (3) travel experiences per academic year, regardless of the number of student organizations in which they participate.
-An academic year is Fall, Spring, and Summer semesters.
+academic year is Fall, Spring, and Summer semesters.
 If individual organizations choose to take more students than the number for which UPAC allocated funding, the organization must specify which students will be the beneficiaries of the funding.
 Should an organization fail to specify the beneficiaries, all students on the final roster will have that experience counted as one travel experience.
 Students may attend additional travel experiences at their own expense or the expense of the student organization.

 3.3.3.2.
 Information to be Submitted with Request Form

-- A published description of the itinerary or comparable itinerary from last year.
+• A published description of the itinerary or comparable itinerary from last

-- Airline quotes and vehicle rental (unless fleet service) must be obtained from nationally recognized sources or travel agencies.
+• Airline quotes and vehicle rental (unless fleet service) must be obtained from nationally recognized sources or travel agencies.
 Charter bus quotes must be obtained from the University-approved vendor listed at: http://www.controller.psu.edu/Divisions/RiskManagement/vendors/buslines/.

-- If requesting funding for fleet vehicle expenses, provide the name(s) of the University- approved driver(s) of each vehicle.
+• If requesting funding for fleet vehicle expenses, provide the name(s) of the University- approved driver(s) of each vehicle.

-- A complete itemized breakdown of all costs.
+• A complete itemized breakdown of all

-- Registration quote(s).
+• Registration quote(s).

-- Documentation of guided tours for field trips.
+• Documentation of guided tours for field

 3.3.3.3.
 Transportation Regulations

-- UPAC will not consider funding for last mile transportation expenses (e.g. rental car expenses from a destination airport to a conference hotel).
+• UPAC will not consider funding for last mile transportation expenses (e.g., rental car expenses from a destination airport to a conference hotel).

-- UPAC will not consider funding for miscellaneous expenses related to transportation (e.g. taxis/in-city bus services and other public transportation, airport shuttles, airport parking, Uber costs, baggage fees, seat upgrades for airline tickets, insurance for airline tickets, upgraded airline tickets, airline insurance, personal travel insurance).
+• UPAC will not consider funding for miscellaneous expenses related to transportation (e.g., taxis/in-city bus services and other public transportation, airport shuttles, airport parking, Uber costs, baggage fees, seat upgrades for airline tickets, insurance for airline tickets, upgraded airline tickets, airline insurance, personal travel insurance).

-- All students traveling, regardless of UPAC funding, must be included on the official University Student Travel Registration Form.
+• All students traveling, regardless of UPAC funding, must be included on the official University Student Travel Registration Form.

-- Airline quotes and vehicle rental (unless fleet service) must be obtained from nationally recognized sources or travel agencies.
+• Airline quotes and vehicle rental (unless fleet service) must be obtained from nationally recognized sources or travel agencies.

-- Charter bus quotes must be obtained through University-approved carriers.
+• Charter bus quotes must be obtained through University-approved carriers.
 A complete list may be found at: http://www.controller.psu.edu/Divisions/RiskManagement/vendors/buslines/.

-- Funding may be provided for both passenger vehicle/truck rental and mileage if mileage is not already included as part of the passenger vehicle/truck rental fee and will be considered at the supplier’s current mileage rate.
+• Funding may be provided for both passenger vehicle/truck rental and mileage if mileage is not already included as part of the passenger vehicle/truck rental fee and will be considered at the supplier’s current mileage rate.
 Fleet rental and mileage will be considered at the current Fleet Services rate.
-Personal mileage reimbursement will be considered at the current UPAC rate of $0.25/ mile.
+Personal mileage reimbursement will be considered at the current UPAC rate of $0.665/ mile.

 3.3.3.4.
 Travel Deposits/ Reservations